survivejs/react-book/manuscript/05_react_and_flux.md

   ...
 }
 ```

+The `AltContainer` allows us to bind data to its immediate children.
+In this case it injects `items` property to `Notes`.
+It is the same idea as for decorators earlier but now it's closer to the code.
+The pattern allows us to set up arbitrary connections to multiple stores and manage them.

 Integrating the `AltContainer` actually grew our component a little bit.
 It also tied this component to Alt.
 If you wanted something forward-looking, you could push it into a component of your own.
 That facade would hide Alt and allow you to replace it with something else later on.